Family Medicine Residency

 - Collaborate within our community to provide and create innovative educational programs.

 - Support resident interests which result in scholarly activity.

 - Foster resident and faculty wellbeing with the development and encouragement of dynamic and robust resiliency strategies.

 - Prepare residents to utilize best practices for safety and quality in the practice of medicine.

-Trios Health Family Medicine Residency clinic is where the Family Medicine residents have their continuity of care clinic.
-It is operated within the Trios Care Center at deBit near the Trios Family Birthing Center.
-The clinic is the heart of the training program for our residents.
-The clinic provides a learning environment that embraces evidence-based medicine and creates opportunities for longitudinal hands-on experience.
-Residents will be given increasing patient care responsibilities commensurate with their level of knowledge and skill.
+Trios Health Family Medicine Residency clinic is a “clinic first” clinic whereby the residents continuity clinic comes first when scheduling learning experiences within the program.
+The residents know what day or days they will have clinic all year long, with little exception.
+It is the heart of the training program for our residents.
+The clinic provides a learning environment that embraces evidence-based medicine, formative feedback, and opportunities to gain hands-on procedure skills and supervised OMT development.
+Residents will be given increasing patient care responsibilities commensurate with their level of knowledge and skill in all clinical aspects.

 Meet the Class of 2024 Family Medicine Residents

 Meet the Class of 2025 Family Medicine Residents

 Meet the Class of 2026 Family Medicine Residents